 Activate this toggle, if this certificate can be manually issued by team leaders and can be selected in the client as a certificate template for manually generated training inventory entries.

-Set a check mark, if 6 months, 3 months or 1 month prior to expiration a reminder should be sent.
-Set a check mark, if the certificate owner, the certified user, the superior, the person responsible for training or any recipient (enter e-mail address) or a user (select user) should receive the reminder.
+Define, how many days and select, if before or after expiration (of validity of certification) this reminder should be sent.
+Set a check mark, if the certificate owner (author), the certified user, the superior, the training coach or/and users (select user) or/and external contact (select contact) should receive the reminder.

 Record the provider of the certificate.